fauu/Kamite/README.md

 }
 ```

-This configuration will add a button labeled “SS” to the command palette
+This configuration will add a button labeled “ASS” to the command palette
 that will execute the Anki Screenshot script, supplying it with Kamite’s
 `effectiveText` (see
 [Custom commands](#custom-commands-launching-external-executables)) as the
 positional argument.

-See near the top of the script file for a list of required dependencies and for
+See near the top of the script file for the list of required dependencies and
-the configuration options.
+for the configuration options.

 #### Tip: quickly trigger OCR with mouse hot corners